⚡ Half-Day Express Guide

 The Marble Hall (Marmorsaal)

 The palace's central room and architectural highlight.
-According to BerlinWanderlust's interior documentation, the Marble Hall features paired Corinthian columns of white Carrara marble supporting a coffered dome.
+The Marble Hall features paired Corinthian columns of white Carrara marble supporting a coffered dome.
 The hall served as both ceremonial space and musical venue where Frederick performed on flute.

 Verified Interior Data